Go Ad-Free

 Taking Synthroid in the Middle of the Night

 One reader takes thyroid medicine in the middle of the night.
-That avoids any problem of potential interactions with coffee or breakfast foods.
+That avoids any problem of potential interactions with coffee or tea.

 An underactive thyroid gland is a surprisingly common condition, affecting up to 5 percent of adult Americans.
 More people experience subclinical hypothyroidism than overt hypothyroidism.
 Nonetheless, plenty of folks suffer with troublesome symptoms such as fatigue, cold intolerance, puffiness around the eyes, constipation, dry skin, hair loss, muscle or joint pain and depressed mood.
 Although doctors usually consider hypothyroidism to be simple to diagnose and treat, our readers often report that their experience differs.
 Delays in diagnosis and difficulty finding the correct dose or the best treatment can be frustrating.
 Which medication is best?
 Then there are conflicting instructions about when to take the medication: first thing in the morning, but not with coffee or breakfast.
 What about taking Synthroid in the middle of the night?
-That is one reader’s solution.
+Some readers have decided that is the best way to address the dilemmas.

 Taking Synthroid in the Middle of the Night: